Gilks/enumerid/README.md

 Rather than limiting the user to a single RID I decided to make it a bit more open ended and allow the user to specify arbitrary RIDs with the option to perform DNS resolution.
 So this script ended up being a more evolved version of enum4linux.
 The benefit of enumerid is that you can theoretically compile it into an exe and run it on Windows, although I have not personally tested this.

-If no password is specified, you will be prompted for one.
-This script requires credentials.
 Commonly used RIDs can be displayed with the -h option.

 ## Output
 ![enumerid example](example/enumerid_example.png "enumerid example")